AI in Trading: Algos, LLMs and Quantum Computing

 TL;DR Summary: Advancing computational approaches to automating trading processes

-But robots are not robots in the traditional sense, they are computer programs which utilise infrastructure to apply a strategy 'robotically'.
-So the trader might want a robot which has this capacity to apply algorithms to trading strategies and execute trades but which also offers some elements of the human capacity to understand and apply discretion through the course of the trade.
+But robots are not robots in the traditional sense, they are computer programs that utilise infrastructure to apply a strategy 'robotically'.
+So the trader might want a robot that has this capacity to apply algorithms to trading strategies and execute trades but which also offers some elements of the human capacity to understand and apply discretion through the course of the trade.

 AI is a field which seeks to emulate human reasoning, but doing it from a machine perspective.
-So can AI provide a path to a robotic trade which can also offer improved real time understanding.
+So can AI provide a path to a robotic trade that can also offer improved real-time understanding?
 Short answer, maybe, but this article explores this question in detail.
 The article is illustrated with images and infographics which seek to explore some of the topics raised.
-There is also a selection of CFD providers which offer tools related to algorithmic trading and AI, though AI is still in its early stages when applied to retail trading.
+There is also a selection of CFD providers that offer tools related to algorithmic trading and AI, though AI is still in its early stages when applied to retail trading.

 An algo is a computer program executing instructions specified in its algorithm

 An algorithm is simply a set of instructions.
-A computer program encapsulates these instructions in a way which allows them to be executed.
+A computer program encapsulates these instructions in a way that allows them to be executed.
 Trading strategies can be defined as rules, codified into programs and executed.
-There are reason why a human trader might want to do this.
+There are reasons why a human trader might want to do this.
 But there are also drawbacks.
-However does AI offer a way to combat some or all of these drawbacks.
+However, does AI offer a way to combat some or all of these drawbacks?

 The algorithm and the trader

 Traders might come across the phrase algo trading and understand that it refers to an 'algorithm'.
-An algorithm is a set of instructions written in such a way that they execute some process.
+An algorithm is a set of instructions written in such a way that it executes some process.
 Self-directed traders tend to use algorithms in the way they trade.
-They might apply a MA crossover based on current market conditions, for example.
-So they will enter on a signal, manage the trade and then exit on a signal.
+They might apply an MA crossover based on current market conditions, for example.
+So they will enter on a signal, manage the trade, and then exit on a signal.
 But human traders may not stick to these instructions, they may exercise discretion.
-Discretion is a word which sounds positive, but it may have different outcomes in trading.
+Discretion is a word that sounds positive, but it may have different outcomes in trading.

 Herein is the problem, as the trader may find that they end up getting whipsawed by the market as they change rules, which might work out in the end.
 It is even possible for a trader to enter a spiral of trades tending toward randomness in a choppy market.
 So the trader might consider applying this strategy without exercising their discretion.